BrandonHe/sdl_android_guides/docs/Getting Started/Using AOA Protocol/index.md

 </activity>
 ```

-Lastly, your project's local SdlBroadcastReceiver needs an intent filter for `com.smartdevicelink.USB_ACCESSORY_ATTACHED`.
+If you haven't already, implement a local SdlBroadcastReceiver in your project as outlined in the Bluetooth Multiplexing documentation.
+For AOA, your project's local SdlBroadcastReceiver needs an intent filter for `com.smartdevicelink.USB_ACCESSORY_ATTACHED`.

 ```xml
 <receiver android:name="com.domain.yourapp.SdlReceiver" >